ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 is to be interpreted as a JSON Pointer {{JSON-POINTER}}
 and is evaluated on the YAML representation graph, walking through alias nodes;
+in particular, the emtpy fragment identifier references the root node.
-this syntax can only reference YAML nodes that are on a path that is made up of nodes interoperable with the JSON data model (see {{int-yaml-and-json}}).
+This syntax can only reference the YAML nodes that are on a path that is made up of nodes interoperable with the JSON data model (see {{int-yaml-and-json}}).